A homegrown heating solution

 “Smells great eh?”shouts Dick Arsenault, chief bioenergy manager of ACFOR, over the humming engines of the German-engineered machines.
 He is also co-owner of the company with President Mathieu LeBlanc.

 Instead of chugging imported oil on this unseasonably cold fall morning, the machines are heating the hospital and nearby Summerset Manor with locally produced woodchips from sustainably managed forests.
-Using biomass heating in government buildings will displace approximately 4.0 million liters of fuel oil a year and reduce 11,000 tonnes of greenhouse gas.
+Using biomass heating in government buildings will displace approximately 4.0 million litres of fuel oil a year and reduce 11,000 tonnes of greenhouse gas.

 Arsenault, who grew up in the woods at his forestry contractor father’s side, explains the process.